 I am reminded that there was a time not too long ago when the presence of even one Eagle along this river was a big deal because the Bald Eagle population crashed due to the bioaccumulation of DDT in their systems.
 According to the US Fish and Wildlife Service:

 DDT and its residues washed into nearby waterways, where aquatic plants and fish absorbed it.
 Bald eagles, in turn, were poisoned with DDT when they ate the contaminated fish.
 The chemical interfered with the ability of the birds to produce strong eggshells.
 As a result, their eggs had shells so thin that they often broke during incubation or otherwise failed to hatch.
 DDT also affected other species such as peregrine falcons and brown pelicans.

-Bald Eagles were placed on the Endangered Species list in 1967, and the road back has been very slow.
+The Bald Eagle was placed on the Endangered Species list in 1967, and the road back has been very slow.

-The presence of the Eagles now is also a sign of river health.
+The presence of the Bald Eagle now is also a sign of river health.
 If the river was polluted the aquatic vegetation would not thrive, the fish would not have a food source, and therefore the Eagles would have nothing to eat.

 I learned this lesson very well while I was in grad school and spent much of my time working with Clay Sutton, a New Jersey biologist who has spent the last 20 years monitoring river and watershed health on several long-term studies.